lino-framework/lino/docs/community/wanted.rst

 "more than MS-Access for cheaper than SAP".
 See also :doc:`/about/license`.

-We do not currently offer paid jobs, but there is hope that this will change in the near future.
+We do not currently offer paid jobs,
+(except for one :doc:`limited special offer <wanted-sysadmin>`) but there is hope that this will change in the near future.
 *Show your interest now to be a privileged candidate when recruitment starts!*